 When growth in productivity rises faster than real wages, national income, or GDP, most often moves away from workers, redistributing to capital.
 In other words, all of our national income moves away from you, both labour and conservative alike and into the pockets of the 1%.
 This redistribution of GDP, if left unchecked by government policy, results in vast income inequality.

 Look, I’m not going on any further.
 What is the point?
 I’ve said all there is to be said.
-Understanding the reality of the monetary system means that you also understand me clearly now when I say that several members of the IFS belong in prison.

 Oh, wait – almost forgot.
 There is this little notice that the Guardian inserted at the end of the article: